srobotta/moodle-net-prototype/deploy_dev.md

 When you develop locally and use the watch process from the webapp, the webapp is build immediately.

-Basically before deploying the latest changes from the webapp make sure that these changes are visible when you call http://localhost:8080.
+Basically, before deploying the latest changes from the webapp make sure that these changes are visible when you call http://localhost:8080.
 This is the backend service containing the latest webapp.
 When the changes are not visible, the webapp has to be rebuilt.

 1. Check that in the `default.config.json` the build of the webapp is enabled.
 The keys `pkgs.@moodlenet/react-app.noWebappBuilder` and
 `pkgs.@moodlenet/react-app.noWebappServer` should be set to *false*.
-1. Manipulate the last build entry in the database and set the hash key and last built date so something else.
+1. Manipulate the last build entry in the database and set the hash key and last built date to something else.
 The Arango DB can be reached via the browser at http://localhost:8529/_db/moodlenet__react-app/_admin/aardvark/index.html#collection/Moodlenet_simple_key_value_store/build-info%3A%3A and looks like this: ![Arango DB last build information](mnet_last_built.png)
 Change the red framed values and hit save at the bottom (not in screenshot).
 Then call once again http://localhost:8080